 There's hundreds of thousands of products and services, so today, you can literally find affiliate programs for anything.

 Now, all you have to do is figure out what products you want to promote.

 So, how do you know what products you should promote?

 Well, there's no easy way to tell, and many factors are involved.

-(You'll also need to make sure you can actually sell this product online.
-Luckily, in 2020, there's not many products or services not being sold online, so barely worth mentioning).
+You'll also need to make sure you can actually sell this product online.
+Luckily, in 2021, you can sell almost anything online.

 The final step is all about getting customers, making sales and earning that passive income.

-That means, you need to figure out how to get traffic to your website.
-Of course, that's not always easy.
+In simple words, you need to figure out how to get traffic to your website.
+Of course, all other affiliate marketers out there are competing for the same traffic, so it's not always easy.

 But with sustained efforts for a longer time, you'll slowly build up your audience, and start getting sales.